schultzm/havic/README.md

 #### Editing the `yaml` file for parsing by `havic detect`

-`havic` receives instructions for each run from a `yaml` config file via the command `havic detect path/to/detect.yaml`.
+`havic detect` receives instructions from a `yaml` config file via the command `havic detect path/to/yaml.yaml`.
 The `test.yaml` file from `havic/havic/data/havic_detect.yaml` is presented below as an example:

     ---
     FORCE_OVERWRITE_AND_RE_RUN: